filecoin-project/filecoin-docs/docs/store/storage-and-retrieval-using-filecoin+.md

     > gpg: next trustdb check due at 2023-03-11
     ```

 1. You should now have an encrypted version of that file with a `.gpg` extensios.
-You may want to delete the unencrypted version of the file from your computer, just to make sure that you don't accidentally upload the wrong version:
+You may want to delete the unencrypted version of the file from your computer:

     ```shell
-    rm lotr-fotr.tar.gz
+    rm space-walk.tar.gz
     ```

 1. That's it!